 With most of the hard work done last night we were excited to cruise into Tirano, Italy for the lure of pizza.
 There had been a subtle but gradual change in the terrain since we’d left Lenzerheide, the surroundings green and lush compared to the rocky and barren mountainsides at the start of the week.
 Skimming past farm buildings at mach ten the grass soon changes for rocks and cobbles as we funnel through the tight alleyways and into the vineyards of Italy.
 A glance backwards reveals the vert we’ve dropped with the mountain refuge a white spot above us.
-Rolling through the bustling streets of Tirano on this, the last day of our Switzerland mountain bike tour, we begin sniffing out a pizzeria, conveniently finding one a stone’s-throw from the train station.
+Rolling through the bustling streets of Tirano on this, the last day of our Switzerland mountain biking tour, we begin sniffing out a pizzeria, conveniently finding one a stone’s-throw from the train station.
 It might not even be midday but you can’t pass up pizza in Italy.
 As they say, when in Rome… Inhaling would be a more appropriate term for how quickly they were consumed.

 “There had been a subtle but gradual change in the terrain since we’d left Lenzerheide, the surroundings green and lush compared to the rocky and barren mountainsides at the start of the week.”

-We’d reached our furthest point south on our Switzerland mountain bike tour and for one final fling we were back aboard the Bernina Express headed to the top of the pass.
+We’d reached our furthest point south on our Switzerland mountain biking tour and for one final fling we were back aboard the Bernina Express headed to the top of the pass.
 Retracing our steps we can view a lot of our riding landmarks as they pass by during the train’s corkscrew route up to Ospizio Bernina.
 As the train summits next to the lake once again, we prepare for our Graubünden grand finale into Pontresina with reality beckoning in the form of a morning airport transfer.
 We skim the edge of the lake whilst being buffeted by the wind which seemed to be doing its best to force us back into Italy.
 Thankfully it eases over the next crest where we savour a small sample of one of the many popular flow trails in the region.
 It’s short and sweet before we swoop into the woods for a last dose of Swiss tech; autumn beginning to flirt with the forest.
 Everyone’s riding reflects the fact this is our final day.
 Dave is trying to rip our legs off up each climb whilst Thomas has turned up the descending a notch.
 Soon we are rolling through the streets of Pontresina with glamorous looking hotels on either flank, a slight juxtaposition to the four of us caked in mud.

 Once the dirty bikes and kit had been ditched and a bottle of Lagavulin uncovered from a bike bag we were set for the night.
-Now this is the part of the story where I’m supposed to talk about how we spent the evening mulling over the ‘emotional’ journey we undertook during this Switzerland mountain bike tour … In reality we drank a little too much, didn’t talk a whole lot about bikes, and laughed mostly at (and with) each other, because that’s what mates are for!
+Now this is the part of the story where I’m supposed to talk about how we spent the evening mulling over the ‘emotional’ journey we undertook during this Switzerland mountain biking tour … In reality we drank a little too much, didn’t talk a whole lot about bikes, and laughed mostly at (and with) each other, because that’s what mates are for!
 But on a serious note Switzerland had treated us to some of the finest riding we’ve experienced, and better still it was rather effortless to access thanks to the Swiss grid of transport links and mountain lifts enabling us to connect the dots on so many Alpine gems.

 Read more of our stories for great travel tips, skills and adventure inspiration…